Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 You gain a +1 to attack and damage rolls made with this magic weapon; this bonus increases to +2 when you reach 9th level, and +3 when you reach 16th level.
 The weapon has the following additional properties.

 _**Shared Inspiration.**_ The _Silent Singer_ grants you a portion of Ganu's power and creativity.
 The rapier has 5 charges that can be spent on some of the weapon's properties.
 These charges can also be used as Bardic Inspiration, and you can spend them on any Bardic Inspiration features you already have from another source.
 A Bardic Inspiration Die expended by a rapier charge is a d8.
-The rapier regains 1d6 charges at dawn, but you can also expend uses of Bardic Inspiration in place of charges, which also uses your own Bardic Inspiration Die size.
+The rapier regains 1d6 charges at dawn, but you can also expend uses of Bardic Inspiration in place of charges, which uses your own Bardic Inspiration Die size.

 _**Song of the Blade.**_ Attacks made with the _Silent Singer_ use your Charisma modifier for the attack and damage rolls instead of Strength or Dexterity.
 Additionally, once on each of your turns when you hit a target with the _Silent Singer_, you can expend up to 5 charges, roll a number of Bardic Inspiration Die equal to the number of charges spent, and choose one of the following secondary effects: